asherchok/tictactoe/README.md

 - Animations on `MainVC.swift` does not load up
 - `UISegmentedControl` toggle button crashes app upon trigger
 # Would like to work on
-Lists below are not included in Known Issues section.
 - Applied OOP to further enhance code readability:
   - Create a `GameLogic` class  that encapsulates the game logic operations of the tic tac toe interface
 - Live Activities + DynamicIsland